mckennapsean/dissertation/content/04-example.md

 ## Redesign Project Timeline

-We provide a timeline for our redesign project in {*@fig:timeline}, where activities are represented as colored boxes.
+We provide a timeline for our redesign project in [@fig:timeline], where activities are represented as colored boxes.
 This timeline shows the flow of the project through multiple activities, including nested activities and both forward and backward movement.
 The timeline is annotated with many of the